nagutabby/roguelike-simulator/README.md

 # roguelike-simulator
 ## How to compile and run
+1. Install VSCode
-1. Install the VSCode extension called `Extension Pack for Java`
+2. Install the VSCode extension called `Extension Pack for Java`
-2. Open `Main.java`
+3. Open `Main.java` with VSCode
-3. Click the run button in the top right corner
+4. Click the run button in the top right corner

 ## Description of programs
 - Main.java